ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A profile may define new claims that are not defined in this document.

-This document requires an EAT receiver must accept all claims it does not understand.
+This document requires an EAT receiver must accept tokens with claims it does not understand.
 A profile for a specific use case may reverse this and allow a receiver to reject tokens with claims it does not understand.
 A profile for a specific use case may specify that specific claims are prohibited.